 The are several flavors of "noncommutative geometry" - in this paragraph I mean

-the work of Connes et. al. which is based around some generalization
+the work of Connes et al which is based on a generalization

 of the notion of "space" by building it using C*-algebras.
 This is